annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 ## Conclusion

-This is my case for double-blindness, and for peer review rather than PR review.
+This is my case for truly double-blind reviewing, and for peer review rather than PR review.
 Since we're reforming the review system anyway, we have a chance to actually have it - and there is a way to do that which combines double-blindness with the benefits of faster turnaround and a culture of discussing anonymous work.

 I'm not in any way involved in the decision-making, but ACL review reform committee does listen to and solicit community feedback.
-I am going to update this post with any necessary clarifications, further suggestions and counter-counter arguments, and to try to pass this on.
+I hope this post will generate some further discussion in the community, and I'll update it with any necessary clarifications, further suggestions and counter-counter arguments.
+And then I'll try to pass this on.

 This post is based on many discussion by much wiser people, including (alphabetically) Isabelle Augenstein, Emily Bender, Jason Eisner, Matt Gardner, Yoav Goldberb, Jacob Anna Korhonen, Graham Neubig, Amanda Stent, and many others.
 Any misinterpretation is on me.